VoidXH/Cavern/docs/Guidelines for object-based movie audio.md

   equal and at the wall of the room.
 This exaggerates in-room object movement.
   The same behavior can be reproduced with Cavern by halving the values of `Listener.EnvironmentSize`.
+* The object-embedded channels in a Dolby Atmos mix do not match neither their official speaker placement guides or the Cavern Driver's angles.
+Because of this, to be accurate, Cavernize, and only Cavernize, is using those angles if a preset layout is applied instead of Cavern Driver.
+These positions are found in ChannelPrototype.Conts.cs as `ChannelPrototype.AlternativePositions`.

 ## Commercial cinema audio guidelines
 Unless the maximum `Source` count of 128 is surpassed, Cavern's